offsoc/onionprobe/README.md

       If using the prometheus exporter with python, consider to just use request and beautiful soup to check that the page is returning what one expects.
 * [x] Add in additional metrics wherever appropriate.
+* [x] To get the timings right, the tool should take care of the test frequency and just expose the metrics rather than having Prometheus scraping individual targets on Prometheus' schedule.
 * [ ] Try to get the descriptor from multiple (if not all) HSDirs where it should be available.
 Check the [control-spec](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/control-spec.txt) for `HSFETCH` command and the `HS_DESC` event ([using SETEVENTS](https://stem.torproject.org/tutorials/down_the_rabbit_hole.html)).